Long version of "Looking with Two Eyes"

-Over the course of thousands of years, the need for focussed visual attention has always increased.
+Over the course of hundreds of thousands of years, the need for focussed visual attention has always increased.
 From homo erectus fashioning stone-axes and making fire, - to reading and writing, television and now miniature phones.
-The development of cheap everyday mirrrors since the 1850s and now selfies has quite suddenly intensified how we identify who we are, in terms of our visual image.

 Slowly, over a period of time, driven by curiosity, i chose different angles, checking out all the points of the compass.
 Then one day i realised: i didn't need the central focal point straight ahead and if i looked at a blank space, i could see the whole oval shape of my field of vision with multiple things moving inside it.
 (I was outside, obviously things indoors don't move that much.)
 And so, broadband seeing was born.

-I don't think it's necessary for a beginner to follow my long preparation method, but i still use this idea sometimes to intensify the sensation.
+I don't think it's necessary for a beginner to follow my long preparation method, but i still check points on the peripheries sometimes to intensify the sensation.
 This seems valid because animals would often be especially aware around the peripheries, where new movements enter their field of vision.

-We sometimes spontaneously experience a short moment of broadband seeing, looking into the distance with a landscape or seascape - and a panorama is best for this exercise.
+We sometimes spontaneously experience broadband seeing, looking into the distance with a landscape or seascape - and a panorama is best for this exercise.

 An ideal alternative, is to lie down in the centre of a clearing in the woods, look at a clear sky, and watch the leaves on the trees moving all around the peripheries.

-'Looking with two eyes', is an idea which may help you get into the feeling quickly.
-Put your hands up between your eyes, so you block the central area.
+If you're not in an ideal environment, first put your hands up between your eyes, so you block the central area.
 You will get an impression of how it is to see with eyes on both sides of your face.
-Then take your hands away and just imagine you have two separate eyes on the sides of your face, and just look.

 My experience is that instead of looking at the world like a T.V. screen, it feels as though i'm right up inside the T.V. screen.
 The normal feeling of subject looking at object is considerably different, it's a 'being with' what i'm seeing, instead of looking at it.

 Once you've started, and if you enjoy it, then you can develop it.
-To stimulate it, i think it's best to try it from lots of different angles.
+It is best to develop seeing with a number of different methods, in lots of different situations.

 A good idea is to look a little above the horizon while walking, this almost forces the downward peripheral vision to activate.